Markovian Quantum Neuroevolution for Machine Learning: Classification of handwritten-digit images

-\emph{Classification of handwritten-digit images.}\textemdash The first example we consider is the classification of handwritten-digit images in the MNIST dataset.
-This is a prototypical machine learning task for benchmarking the effectiveness of various learning approaches.
+The first example we consider is the classification of handwritten-digit images in the MNIST dataset.
+This is a prototypical machine-learning task for benchmarking the effectiveness of various learning approaches.
 The MNIST dataset consists of gray-scale images for handwritten digits from $0$ through $9$.
 Each image is two dimensional, and contains $28\times 28$ pixels.
-For our purpose, we choose only a subset of MNIST consisting of images for digits $1$ and $9$ and reduced the size of the images from $28 \times 28$ pixels to $16 \times 16$ pixels, so that we can run our MQNE algorithm and simulate the quantum classifiers generated with moderate classical computational resources.
-In addition, we use amplitude encoding to map the input images into quantum states and define the following loss function based on cross-entropy for a single data sample encoded as $|\psi\rangle_{\text{in}}$ (see \cite{Lu2020Quantum} for more details):
+In the Supplemental Material \cite{Note1}, we display four gray-scale images for digits 1, 4, 7 and 9 from the MNIST dataset.
+For our purpose, we choose only a subset of MNIST consisting of images for digits $1$ and $9$ and reduce the size of the images to $16 \times 16$ pixels, so that we can run our MQNE algorithm and simulate the quantum classifiers generated with moderate classical computational resources.
+We use amplitude encoding to map the input images into quantum states and define the following loss function based on cross entropy for a single data sample encoded as $|\psi\rangle_{\text{in}}$ (see \cite{Lu2020Quantum} for more details):